 Only Make Believe

 Located in New York City and Washington, D.C., Only Make Believe uses theatre to heal and inspire ailing children.
 The non-profit creates and performs interactive pieces for kids in hospitals and long term care facilities.
-Earlier this month, the organization celebrated its 20th anniversary with a gala honoring founder Dena Hammerstein.
+Last year, the organization celebrated its 20th anniversary with a gala honoring founder Dena Hammerstein.
 Click here to donate.

 You Gotta Believe